Add a Working Pattern

 if you have settings to not track time worked before expected start time or after expected end time

-if you are tracking leave, if that employee books off that day, then the leave that is booked is referenced against their working hours e.g. 9-5pm would be 8 hours leave
+if you are tracking leave, if that employee books off that day, the number of paid leave hours they receive is based on their working hours e.g. 9-5PM would be 8 hours leave

 To add a working pattern